confusingSmile/RoomstheGame/readme.txt

 the player starts in a room
 		   starts with 300 points.
-with every new Room the player enters, the player loses a point (NYI)
+with every new Room the player enters, the player loses a point
-	this does indeed mean, moving back to any generated room does NOT cost any points
+	this does indeed mean, moving back to any generated room does NOT cost any points Also, every room has 4 doors, 1 of which is the one you entered from

 There are 6 types of rooms in this game,
 The types of Rooms are: